-The values and safeguarding principles within the United Reformed Church are described in Appendix A1.
+The values and safeguarding principles within the United Reformed Church are described in our Policy Statement.
 The policy and procedures should be interpreted in accordance with these principles and the most recent URC good practice guidance.
 Children, parents/carers, adults at risk and those responsible for safeguarding them will be informed of this policy and our procedures.